andyt530/MCW-Intelligent-vending-machines/Hands-on-lab/HOL-unguided-intelligent-vending-machines.md

 In this hands-on lab, you will implement an IoT solution for intelligent vending machines, leveraging facial feature recognition and Azure Machine Learning, to gain a better understanding of building cloud-based machine learning apps and real-time analytics with SQL Database in-memory and columnar indexing.

+At the end of this hands-on lab, you will be better able to build IoT solutions leveraging cloud-based machine learning services and real-time analytics.

 If you have not yet completed the steps to set up your environment in [Before the hands-on lab](./Setup.md), you will need to do that before proceeding.

 ## Contents